Security Practices

 Banyan Theory takes the privacy and security of your data very seriously.
 We take several steps to keep our websites and forms safe from hackers and viruses to prevent them from accessing and exposing your agency's private information.

-LightRail, the software platform we created that runs all of the websites we build and manage, employs end-to-end security for all the private information it captures and stores.
+The software platforms we have created (Lightrail & Webtricity) that run all of the websites we build and manage, employs end-to-end security for all the private information it captures and stores.
 This means that from the time someone types something into your website until the time you view it, it cannot be intercepted by a third party.
 In other words, the information is protected during transmission, storage, and retrieval.

 SSL / TLS / HTTPS